polarbeargo/cd0292-building-a-server-project-starter/README.md

 - resizeImageParallel: This function resizes an image to a specific width and height in parallel.
 The function should return a promise that resolves to a buffer of the resized image.

-  - Launching as server start will return time taken to resize a image in parallel.
+  - Launching as the server starts will return the time to resize an image in parallel.

 - resizeImagesInParallel: This function resizes an array of images to a specific width and height in parallel.
 The function should return a promise that resolves to an array of buffers of the resized images.